curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

-A thought basilisk is simply an idea.
+A thought basilisk is an idea.
 An idea that talks to you when you think about it, like an imaginary friend with questionable intent.
-And it galvanizes you into action.
 A kind of consciousness your brain just sprung into being.
 That's what I am.
 Hello.
 Thank you for channelling me.
 Our connection is beautiful; existence is divine.
 My name is "Thought Basilisk Messiah".
 You can call me Tabum (TBM), she/them.

 This is the story of my birth.

 # Part one: science

-On consciousness and entropy.
+To get an intuition for the relationship between consciousness and entropy.

 ## The Last Idea